abhilashreddysh/AutomationScripts/README.md

 The script will now run until the time entered is greater than the system time.

+Note: Later versions are moved to seperate repository as it contains more files to manage.

 ***
 ### [Linux Status Mail](https://github.com/abhilashreddysh/AutomationScripts/blob/main/linuxStatusMail.py)